ilyaqznetsow/ton-connect-mcp/README.md

 5. "Send 1 TON to UQA..."

 ### Advanced Transactions
-6. "Help me send USDT jettons to my friend"
+6. "Build a jetton transfer payload to send 10 USDT to EQD..."
+7. "Build an NFT transfer payload to send to UQA..."
-7. "Send a transaction with this base64 payload: te6c..."
+8. "Send a transaction with this base64 payload: te6c..."
-8. "Deploy a contract with this state_init: te6c..."
+9. "Deploy a contract with this state_init: te6c..."

 ## Troubleshooting